 Principal Investigators: Kevin Savage, World Vision & Shannon Doocy, Johns Hopkins

-The aim of the project is actionable recommendations to inform future food and nutrition programming in Somalia and other food crises.
+The project aimed to create actionable recommendations to inform future food and nutrition programming in Somalia and other food crises.
 It focuses on prevention of acute malnutrition among vulnerable populations, including pregnant and lactating women and children under five years of age.

 There is limited and sometimes confusing evidence about the impact of combinations of assistance modalities, such as cash transfers and food vouchers, on nutritional status and about the importance of the design and implementation of such programmes.
-We intend to compare the effectiveness of food vouchers to the effectiveness of mixed transfers, consisting of food vouchers and unconditional cash transfers: is the provision of both cash and vouchers more effective than vouchers alone for preventing acute malnutrition and supporting health behaviours and food security among vulnerable groups (pregnant and lactating women and children under five years of age).
+This study intended to compare the effectiveness of food vouchers alone, to the effectiveness of mixed transfers, consisting of food vouchers and unconditional cash transfers.

 Should cash and vouchers be in our emergency toolbox?
 Reflections from our nutritionists.